Costs and Comments

-So now I'd like to try and put some of this into perspective.
-First, the house we live in needed to be upgraded to start with.
+In 2005 the house we live in needed to be upgraded.
 Most of the mechanical systems needed to be upgraded as they were reaching the end of their lives.
 The roof, the furnace and the hot water heater were all worn out and needed to go.
 I also wanted to move our elecrical underground so that we could expand our back deck.
 There were also a number of items that had just been built badly in the first place that I wanted to correct.
 It was time to upgrade.
+Here is the summary of what we spent to upgrade.
+In some places we got great bargains, in others we got ripped off.
+It's all part of the fun of rennovations!

 Geothermal Costs